 According to a mid-December U.S. Customs and Border Protection (CBP) media release, CBP officers in Cincinnati seized multiple boxes of counterfeit goods totaling 550 pounds.
 The seized shipment from Hong Kong arrived in multiple shipments and included electronic accessories such as cables, earbuds, chargers with counterfeit logos from brands such as Apple and Samsung.
 CBP estimated the MSRP (if authentic) of the goods was $49,666.00 – a very specific amount typically used when there is a quantity of counterfeit goods seized.

 This is the first time in recent memory CBP has described a shipment of counterfeit goods by weight.
 My guess is the number of earbuds, cables, chargers and adapters (lighting to headphone jack?) were packaged in small boxes or clamshell packaging.
 Separating each earbud case, each box of cable and each charger would likely have taken too much time to separate and count.

 The media release includes the typical CBP paragraph warning counterfeit goods and the sale of contribute to criminal activity, forced labor, human trafficking and cause a risk to consumers due to the products not meeting quality standards.

-If you or someone you know has a had a seizure by Customs for suspected counterfeit merchandise, contact experienced trade attorney David Hsu by text/phone at 832-896-6288 or by email at email@example.com
+If you have had your goods seized by Customs, contact David Hsu by phone/text at 832-896-6288 or by email at email@example.com to discuss your options.